olivierverdier/dispatch/README.md

 Look at the `**kwargs` argument.
 All signals send keyword arguments, and may change those keyword arguments at any time.
-In the case of :literal:`pizza_done`, it's documented as sending two arguments, topping and size, which means we might be tempted to write our signal handling as `my_callback(sender, toppings, size)`.
+In the case of `pizza_done`, it's documented as sending two arguments, topping and size, which means we might be tempted to write our signal handling as `my_callback(sender, toppings, size)`.

 This would be wrong – in fact, `dispatch` will throw an error if you do so.